 Choose Busways to Generate Less Heat

-Power distribution in your data center comes with two options: you can either put it all under a raised floor or use busways to suspend power along the ceilings overhead.
+Power distribution in your data center comes with two options: you can either put it all under a raised floor or use busways to suspend power along with the ceilings overhead.

 Underfloor power distribution impedes airflow.
-The result is hot spots that will either heat up your data center or require you to excessively cool the space.
+The result is hot spots that will either heat up your data center or require you to excessively cooling the space.
 Instead, by running your power above the room using busways, you can eliminate these hot spots and make the entire space cooler without extra cooling costs.

 Because of the cooling advantage, these design choices offer, they essentially become free cooling for your data centers.
 Whenever you add ways for your data centers to take advantage of passive cooling, you are cutting your costs and your consumption.
 Be continually looking for ways to cut your energy usage in the cooling of your data centers-- over time, you will significantly cut the amount you spend and contribute to long-term sustainability.
 In addition to free cooling, an important way to save is through environmental monitoring.
-By accurately collecting environmental data points with Xerus technology platform, one will be provided with more precise information, allowing cooling equipment to run more efficiently and at a lower cost.
+By accurately collecting environmental data points with Xerus Technology Platform, one will be provided with more precise information, allowing cooling equipment to run more efficiently and at a lower cost.
 To learn more about environmental monitoring, click here.